yogesh1801/system-intelligence-benchmark/doc/porting_benchmark.md

 # How to Port an Existing Benchmark

-A guide for integrating mature, independently-developed benchmarks using SysMoBench as example.
+A guide for integrating mature, independently-developed benchmarks using `SysMoBench` as an example.

----

 ## Step 1: Choose Git Integration Method